 Completed applications will include each of the following items:

-Statement of intent: (up to 500 words, submitted electronically, via the online application)
+Up to 500 words, submit via the online application.

 International applicants whose native language is not English are required to complete and submit to GSAS prior to matriculation their official scores from the Test of English as a Foreign Language (TOEFL).
 GSAS will also consider a student’s International English Language Testing System (IELTS)—Cambridge English Proficiency Level language testing results and the Duolingo English Test (DET) as an assessment of your English competency.